Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 So I compromised.
 I used the ice, but added bottled water to my cup.
 It ends up being tolerable.
 But not the best for my liver and kidneys.

 One day in WalMart there is Kevin, looking at a display of end of season closeout Ice Machines.
 Those little ones that go on the countertop.
 There's one on sale.
-Too much for today, and besides, we don't need it yet, the house is not even in the works at that point.
+Too much for today, and besides, we don't need it yet, the house is not even in the works at that point, but we know whatever the house, we won't be able to afford much AC, so the Ice Maker seems an even more useful choice than it is now.

-But now, we are on the edge.
+A few weeks later, and we are on the edge.
 The negotiations have ended, the paperwork is in progress.
-So we are buying a few things for the house.
+So we are buying a few things for the new house.

 The water filters.